 Google Meet is Google’s direct answer to Skype, Zoom, and other online meeting solutions.

-And unlike many of Google’s free tools that are left to collect digital debris before being discarded into the dustbin of history (RIP Google+), Google Meet is actually good.
+Unlike many of Google’s free tools that are left to collect digital debris before being discarded into the dustbin of history (RIP Google+), Google Meet is actually good.

 The cool part?
 It integrates with Gmail’s web app, allowing you to start a meeting directly from your inbox.

-It also has some pretty neat features like background blurring, amongst the usual stuff like screen-sharing and chat.
+It also has pretty neat features like background blurring, amongst the usual stuff like screen-sharing and chat.

 - Simple to use